fenwk0/xmldocs/README.md

 # xmldocs
 Test XML docs with XSLT transformation

-To render the catalog file direvtly from github, use this URL.
+To render the catalog file directly from github, use this URL.

 https://raw.githubusercontent.com/fenwk0/xmldocs/master/catalog.xml